AdaCore/gnatstudio/docs/users_guide/extending.rst

 of the switches.
 However, it is usually better to use the project properties editor so the user can specify project-specific switches.

-This is what GPS does by default for Ada, C, and C++.
-Look at the GPS installation directory to see how the switches for these languages are defined in an XML file.
+This is what GNAT Studio does by default for Ada, C, and C++.
+Look at the GNAT Studio installation directory to see how the switches for these languages are defined in an XML file.
 These provide extended examples of the use of customization files.

 The switches editor in the project properties editor provides a powerful